You are viewing documentation for Flux version: 2.0

 When a Kubernetes manifest is removed from the podinfo repository, Flux removes it from your cluster.

-repository, Flux removes all Kubernetes objects previously applied from that Kustomization
+When you delete a Kustomization from the fleet-infra repository, Flux removes all Kubernetes objects previously applied from that Kustomization.

-When you alter the podinfo deployment using kubectl edit
+When you alter the podinfo deployment using kubectl edit, the changes are reverted to match

 the state described in Git.